Generic name: norepinephrine [ nor-ep-i-NEF-rin ]

-Overdose symptoms may include slow heart rate or severe headache, sweating, vomiting, increased sensitivity to light, pale skin, and stabbing chest pain.
+Overdose symptoms may include slow heartbeats, severe headache, sweating, vomiting, increased sensitivity to light, pale skin, and stabbing chest pain.

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

-pain, burning, irritation, discoloration, or skin changes where the injection is given;
+pain, burning, irritation, discoloration, or skin changes where the injection was given;

 sudden numbness, weakness, or cold feeling anywhere in your body;